(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Lethargy is basically a decrease in activity level.
 A lethargic dog may:

-If a dog is anemic, there are not enough red blood cells to transport oxygen to different parts of the dog's body.
+If a dog is anemic, there are not enough red blood cells to carry oxygen to different parts of the dog's body.
 A lack of oxygen can make a dog lethargic.

-Anemia can be caused by flea infestations, gastrointestinal parasites such as worms, or more seriously, internal bleeding caused by ulcers or other conditions (e.g. poisoning, clotting disorders, bone marrow disorders, cancer).
+Anemia can be caused by flea infestations, intestinal parasites such as worms, or more seriously, internal bleeding caused by ulcers or other conditions (e.g. poisoning, clotting disorders, bone marrow disorders, even cancer).

 Common examples of dog health problems that cause pain include: